 With annual increases in demand for care, the NHS in England is under a growing amount of pressure and has begun to noticeably struggle to meet targets.

 As this pressure grows, so too does the importance of highlighting it and lobbying for the government to address this issue.

-The BMA will be analysing the weekly, trust-level data (the winter situational reports) published by NHS England, to shed some light on the massive pressures being placed on an already over-burdened healthcare system.
-Further down the page you can find the analysis of the monthly A&E and waiting list data which gives a broader overview of the problems facing the NHS .
+The BMA will be analysing monthly data releases published by NHS England to shed some light on the massive pressures being placed on an already over-burdened healthcare system.

 Monthly data on A&E, waiting list and delayed transfers of care

 - There were 2,161,779 attendances at A&Es in May, an increase of 98,082 from the previous May.

 - 534,188 emergency admissions were recorded, a 5.2% increase from May 2017.